Z-eq/CellSignal_Scanner_and_Jammer_Detector/README.md

 # Signal Scan and Jammer Detection

-This is a Wi-Fi jammer detection application designed to monitor and detect potential Wi-Fi jamming events.
+This is a Wi-Fi jammer detection application designed to monitor and detect potential Wi-Fi jamming events, it is also wifi scanner or can be made to cellphone scanner sniffing for ssid/mac addresses .
 The application runs on a Raspberry Pi and continuously scans nearby Wi-Fi networks, calculates moving averages, and sends Wi-Fi signal data to a server for analysis.
 When potential jamming is detected, alerts are sent to the server.

 ## Features